‘Vanderpump Rules’ Star Scheana Shay Already Talking Marriage With New Beau Robert Valletta?

 Despite her emotional blackout, Bravo TV reports that Shay is already thinking about marrying her new boyfriend, Robert Valletta.
 During an appearance on The Daily Dish, Shay was asked about settling down with Valletta and exchanging vows a second time.
 In response, the Vanderpump Rules star admitted that she has long-term goals for her new beau.

 Shay assured fans that they are taking everything slow but added that she “wouldn’t be dating someone” without a future in mind.
-Given her age and recent failed marriage, Shay added that she sees a “long future” with Valletta and only hopes that the feeling is mutual.
+Given her age and recently failed marriage, Shay added that she sees a “long future” with Valletta and only hopes that the feeling is mutual.

 When it comes to signing a prenuptial agreement, Shay stands firm in her decision to avoid signing one.
 Her marriage with Michael didn’t last long, but Shay has zero regrets in not having a prenup.
 For her, entering a marriage is all about trusting your spouse and not preparing for the worst possible outcome.